emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 Settings > Display & Sound > Resolution > 4K 59.940Hz (Recommended)
 ```

 Additionally, Dynamic Range should be set to **auto**.
-If you UHD TV can be set to the full range of RGB, then you should set the Shield to the **full** range.
+If your UHD TV can be set to the full range of RGB, then you should set the Shield to the **full** range.

 The newest displays may benefit from tweaking the Shield's color space settings.
 If available, you should set your display for the highest available option: